suuze-linux/basic-scripts/README.md

 # basic-scripts
-Basic SHELL and Python scripts.
-Ones that I've written up for personal use.
+Basic SHELL and Python scripts that I write up for personal use.